 At the completion of the new school building, we gave a chance for a brighter future to the children of Sehwein– a remote village in eastern Liberia.

-We reached our evening’s goal, raising a total of $11,327.16.
 The funds were immediately deployed to purchase tools and building material.
 The villagers provided most of the labor for the entire project.
 Because of that, there was enough money to build a brand new elementary school.
 Construction was completed in December.
 Two hundred fifty children in Sehwein and neighboring villages are now attending school in a sturdy, safe building.
 Today, Sehwein school has three hundred thirty-four students.